The Practice of Psychology ABA

 Once registered students may call themselves “registered intern psychologists” until that time this title may not be used.

 At the start of the programme a supervisory contract will be negotiated with each student.
 A signed copy of this will be kept by the student and a copy will be kept in their file at the University.
 Student should also negotiate contracts with their field supervisor(s).
-The form and contents of this contract are described on the BACB web site for those undertaking the BACB Practicum.

 On-site (field) supervision